Cookies are used to:

 Cookies are widely used in online advertising.
 No personally identifiable information is collected by these cookies.

 You can learn more about online advertising at http://www.youronlinechoices.com .
 You can opt-out of almost all advertising cookies at http://www.youronlinechoices.com/uk/your-ad-choices although ultimately adverts help keep much of the internet free.
 It is also worth noting that opting out of advertising cookies will not mean you won’t see adverts, just simply that they won’t be tailored to you any longer.

-Occasionally the site is funded by showing adverts as you browse the site.
+You might see adverts as you browse the site.
 These adverts are usually managed by a partner specialising in providing adverts for multiple sites.
-Invariably these partners place cookies to collect anonymous data about the websites you visits so they can personalise the adverts to you, ensure that you don’t see the same adverts too frequently and ultimately report to advertisers on which adverts are working.
+Invariably these partners place cookies to collect anonymous data about the websites you visit so they can personalise the adverts to you, ensure that you don’t see the same adverts too frequently and ultimately report to advertisers on which adverts are working.
 Our partners include:

 Partners may be used who promote our service on a commission basis.
 Cookies are required to allow us to reward these partners and these cookies are usually provided by specialist companies (known as affiliate networks).
 Neither us, the networks, or the partner advertising or recommending our services are able to identify you personally.
 We ask you to support us by allowing these cookies which ultimately help us to offer you the service we do at the price we do.
 Our affiliate cookies are provided by:

 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (Learn how here).
 Doing so however will likely limit the functionality of our and a large proportion of the world’s websites as cookies are a standard part of most modern websites